xbmc/notrobro/notrobro-detector/README.md

 ## Prerequisites:
 ffmpeg need to be installed beforehand globally and should be able to run via the command line interface.

-Make sure you have any requirement python libraries by running:
+Make sure you have any required python libraries by running:

 ```

 pip3 -r requirements.txt

 ```